-The Richton Park Public Library District is a perfect example of community library support.
+The Richton Park Public Library District is a perfect example of community support.
 This began when village trustees investigated library services.
 Interest in a library was strong, and in 1972 a storefront was rented, located at 22365 Governors Highway.

 The storefront had been a coffee-house and volunteers did extensive cleaning and renovation in order to convert it into a library.
-Books were obtained through donations from area residents, and the Suburban Library System and the Illinois State Library.
+Books were obtained through donations from area residents, the Suburban Library System, and the Illinois State Library.
 Fundraisers, including bake sales, book sales and paper drives were held.
 Volunteers constructed shelves for the books and furniture was donated to the library.

-We are proud of our past and look forward to the changes and opportunities that the future has in store for the library, the patrons and the community of Richton Park, IL.
+We are proud of our humble past and look forward to the changes, opportunities and growth that the future has in store for the Richton Park Public Library District, the patrons and the community of Richton Park, Illinois.